 - Excellent grip

 - Extra ankle support

-Originally designed as karting shoes, the Tech-1 Ts are perhaps even better for racing sims.
+Originally designed as karting shoes, the Alpinestars Tech-1 T are perhaps even better for sim racing.
 Their soles have a tread pattern which mimics an asymmetric tire in order to give an almost unparalleled level of grip.
-They’re quite thin, which is excellent for sim games as you’ll be able to feel the pedal better than with normal racing shoes, but this lack of width is perhaps too much to make them excellent karting shoes.
-The price of these shoes is very expensive, but the high quality leather and suede are likely going to last you close to a lifetime.
-They offer one last great addition that a lot of shoes lack: a Velcro strap which acts as extra ankle support, reducing foot fatigue.
-All in all these are excellent shoes which are guaranteed to make you a very happy customer.
+They’re quite thin, which is excellent for sim games as you’ll be able to feel the pedal better than with normal racing shoes, but this lack of width is perhaps too much to make them excellent karting boots.

 Runner-Up: Simpson Racing 28100BK